 Step 1: CeraVe Hydrating Cleanser (~$13)

 Best for: Normal to dry skin.
-Fragrance-free, non-comedogenic, suitable for all skin types.
+Fragrance-free, non-comedogenic, and easy to keep in a basic routine.

 Check Price on Amazon